ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

 ## App ID and Github configuration (browser)
 The following steps are all performed using your Internet browser.

 1. In the [{{site.data.keyword.Bluemix_short}} dashboard](https://console.bluemix.net) open the overview of your services.
 Locate the instance of the {{site.data.keyword.appid_short}} service created in the previous section.
 Click on its entry to open the service details.
+If the page is almost empty and showing a text **alias of**, then click on the link of that alias.
+It brings you to the correct service dashboard.
 2. In the service dashboard, click on **Manage** under **Identity Providers** in the menu on the left side.
 It brings a list of the available identity providers, such as Facebook, Google, SAML 2.0 Federation and the Cloud Directory.
-Switch the Cloud Directory from **Off** to **On**.
+Switch the Cloud Directory to **On**, all other providers to **Off**.
 3. At the bottom of that page is the list of redirect URLs.
 Add the application URI combined with `/redirect_uri` to the list.
 Make sure that **https** is used in the URL if the app uses it.
 This is the case for applications hosted at subdomains of **mybluemix.net**.
 If your app name would be **github-traffic-stats-my-app.mybluemix.net**, then enter `https://github-traffic-stats-my-app.mybluemix.net/redirect_uri`.

    For testing the app locally, the redirect URL would be `http://0.0.0.0:5000/redirect_uri`.
 You can configure multiple redirect URLs.
    {:tip}

    ![](images/solution24-github-traffic-analytics/ManageIdentityProviders.png)
 4. In the menu on the left, click on **Users**.
 It opens the list of users in the Cloud Directory.
 Click on the **Add User** button to add yourself as the first user.
 We are now done configuring the {{site.data.keyword.appid_short}} service.
 5. Later on, we are collecting traffic statistics for Github repositories.
 This can be done for repositories for which you have **push** privileges.
 In order to access your Github account from the program code, we need a **Github access token**.
 In the browser, visit [Github.com](https://github.com/settings/tokens) and go to **Settings -> Developer settings -> Personal access tokens**.
 Click on the button **Generate new token**.
 Enter **GHStats Tutorial** for the **Token description**.
 Thereafter, enable **public_repo** under the **repo** category and **read:org** under **admin:org**.
 Now, at the bottom of that page, click on **Generate token**.
 The new access token is displayed on the next page.
 You will need it during the following application setup.